Today's score

 Stay ahead of ticks in Johns Creek

-The TickZone app (coming soon) alerts you when Johns Creek's risk climbs, so protection happens before the bite.
+The TickZone iPhone app alerts you the evening before Johns Creek's risk spikes, so protection happens before the bite.